It’s a great day to learn more about the health benefits of basil.

 4. Improves Your Immune System

-Consuming basil leaves for their antibacterial properties also contributes to having a better immune system.
+Consuming basil leaves for their antibacterial properties also helps to improve the immune system.

 5. Basil Is A Natural Aphrodisiac